vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/serial_numbers.rst

 Use serial numbers to track products
 ====================================

-*Serial numbers* are one of the two ways to identify and track products in Odoo.
+*Serial numbers* are one of the two ways to identify and track products in Leansoft.
 A serial number is a unique identifier assigned incrementally (or sequentially) to an item or product, used to distinguish it from other items and products.